The guide below is an FAQ guide about Atmospheric Water Generators (AWGs).

 Large versions, mounted on trailers, are said to produce up to 1,200 US gallons (4,500 l) of water per day, at a ratio of up to 5 gallons of water per gallon of fuel (wikipedia.org)

-AWGs aren’t like recycled water or desalination where water goes in, and only a certain amount of water comes out.
+Using desalination as an example, a certain amount of salt water goes in, and a certain amount of fresh water comes out.

 How Much Power Atmospheric Water Generators Use